Larry Cassidy (jockey)

 Larry Cassidy (born 1970) is an accomplished thoroughbred racing jockey who is notable for winning over 40 Group 1 races as well as three consecutive Sydney jockey premierships in 1998, 1999 and 2000.

 Cassidy's brother Jimmy Cassidy, who is seven years older than Larry, was an established jockey in New Zealand and then Australia who won the Melbourne Cup on Kiwi in 1983.
 Another brother, Ricky, was also a jockey.

 Cassidy also started his career in New Zealand, leaving his home aged 12 to do an apprenticeship with Brent Beattie at Palmerston North, and later Bruce Marsh at Woodville.
 After moving to Australia to ride and establishing himself as a senior jockey, Cassidy embarked on stints in Hong Kong, Macau and Singapore.
-Returning to Australia, Cassidy moved to Brisbane and predominantly rides at Queensland racecourses such as Doomben, Eagle Farm and the Sunshine Coast.
+Returning to Australia, Cassidy moved to Brisbane and predominantly rode at Queensland racecourses such as Doomben, Eagle Farm and the Sunshine Coast.
+He was sometimes known as "Last Race Larry" for his happy habit of winning the last race of the day.

+His last race-day ride was on November 25 2023.
+In December 2024 Larry announced his retirement, stating: